Violin Concerto (Britten): Revisions

 Britten revised the concerto in 1950, 1954, and 1965.
 The first revision, including alterations of the solo violin part prepared with the assistance of Manoug Parikian, was performed by Bronislav Gimpel and the Royal Philharmonic Orchestra under Thomas Beecham in 1951.

 Britten wrote to Albert Goldberg in October 1950, saying:

 It was written in 1939, & although it has been played quite a lot here & abroad I have never been happy about the form of it...
 The fact that Heifetz was going to play the work spurred me on to looking [at] it again from this point of view, & that I have just done.
 There is no structural change in the work – a shortening here & a rewriting there is all I've done.
 There is no new material at all, although a complete rewriting of a violin passage in the last movement is a new development of existing stuff.
 The cadenza is shortened, & a rather embarrassing chord for orchestra in the middle of it is removed.
 I hope what I have done is to leave the work as it would have been had I been able to write it in 1939 with my present experience.
 I think I bit off then a bit more than I could chew! – especially in the last movement.

-Instrumentation
+Music

-The concerto is scored for solo violin and an orchestra of three flutes (second and third flutes doubling piccolo), two oboes (second oboe doubling cor anglais), two clarinets, two bassoons, four horns, three trumpets, three trombones, tuba, timpani, percussion (glockenspiel, cymbals, triangle, bass drum, side drum, tenor drum), harp and strings.
+The concerto is scored for solo violin and an orchestra of 3 flutes (2nd and 3rd doubling piccolo), 2 oboes (2nd doubling cor anglais), 2 clarinets, 2 bassoons, 4 horns, 3 trumpets, 3 trombones, tuba, percussion (timpani, glockenspiel, cymbals, triangle, bass drum, side drum, and tenor drum), harp, and strings.

-Structure

 The concerto is written in three movements: